Coiot/cbr-main/src/albums/episode3.md

 - scene_number: 50
   scene_title: "Fighting Gold!"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene50.jpg
   narration: "<p>The Golden Horde, who I was pretty sure was not put on this cylinder by any loving God, were very intriguing to me.
 They were completely full of non-military forces, preparing for non-military activities.
-It was very strange to me because I thought they’d be all into military stuff, but they clarified.</p><p>“No,” Toktamysh said, “It’s, uh… Non-Military activities!”</p>"
+It was very strange to me because I thought they’d be all into military stuff, but they clarified.</p><p>“No,” Toktamysh said, “It’s, uh… Non-Military activities!”</p><p>Coiot’s Note: The Goth general on screen is Cao Cao.</p>"
 - scene_number: 51
   scene_title: "Ndongo home."
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene51.jpg